Last updated: 26 May 2026

 This Data Processing Policy (“Policy”) describes how AI-Assist for SMEs (“we”, “us”, “our”) processes personal data in connection with our AI automation platform and related services (the “Service”).
 This Policy forms part of our commitment to compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).

 For the purposes of data protection law, AI-Assist for SMEs acts as the data controller for personal data collected through the Service.
 This means we determine the purposes and means of processing your personal data.
+Our ICO Registration Number is ZC106782.

 This Policy should be read in conjunction with our Privacy Policy and Terms of Service.